Everyone has a place that matters to them - from a natural landscape shaped by human history to a childhood home built in the '70s.

 We collectively have a duty of care for our historic environment.

-The Historic Environment Policy for Scotland (HEPS) outlines how we should undertake this duty whenever a decision in the planning system will affect the historic environment.
+The Historic Environment Policy for Scotland (HEPS) outlines how we should undertake this duty whenever a decision will affect the historic environment.

 What is the Policy?